nashdean/dirmap/README.md

 - Generate a hierarchical view of a directory structure.
 - Support for `.mapping-ignore` file to exclude files and directories.
 - Optional integration with `.gitignore` to exclude patterns specified in `.gitignore`.
+- Support for various output styles and formats.

 ## Installation